 General Certificate in Beekeeping Husbandry

-This assessment is designed for beekeepers who prefer the practical approach rather than the written examinations.
+It is designed for beekeepers who prefer the practical approach rather than the written examinations, although the same questions and topics that will arise must be equally familiar.
 On the day, your assessment is conducted by two BBKA Assessors and consists of:

-Modules – A chance to test your knowledge on all aspects of apiculture.
+Modules – A chance to improve and test your knowledge in all aspects of apiculture.

 Module 1 – Honey bee Management